MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-0-before-you-begin.md

 ---
-title: Use the Azure CLI by first configuring your environment | Microsoft Docs
+title: Learn about Azure CLI environments, terms, and compare the Azure CLI to Azure PowerShell | Microsoft Docs
-description: Learn Azure CLI terms, change a subscription, set environment variables, and create resource groups containing a random ID.
+description: Learn the environments you can use to execute Azure CLI commands, Azure CLI terms, how the Azure CLI compares to Azure PowerShell.
 manager: jasongroce
 author: dbradish-microsoft
 ms.author: dbradish